eivindholvik/eivindholvik/README.md

-# Eivind Holvik - Teacher ata Noroff
+# Eivind Holvik - Teacher at Noroff

 ### Hi there 👋